 “There were also disadvantages to a virtual experience.
 I was assigned to intern at the Portland office—an office in a new city (and state) to me.
 In addition to the professional transportation opportunities in Portland, I was looking forward to exploring the area, so it was disappointing to not be able to pair the internship with the experience of a new city.

 “Another disadvantage was that the ‘in-office’ experience of an internship was not easily replicated through a virtual program; I needed to create opportunities to meet with people as opposed to it naturally happening in the office.
 However, I hope to explore the Portland area and seek in-office experiences in the post-pandemic future.”

 She also said a few practices helped her succeed: finding a quiet workspace away from distractions, using a calendar app to organize her time, and openly communicating any questions or concerns.

 “When you are in person, it is easier for others to tell if you may have questions or do not understand a concept.
 However, in the virtual setting, you need to be ready and willing to reach out with any questions.”

 Looking Back on our First Virtual Internship Program

-It’s safe to say we all learned something this summer.
+It’s safe to say we all learned something through this experience.
 Like any virtual experience, we had our share of technology hiccups and challenging internet connections, but the program ran smoothly and we are very thankful to the 16 interns who exhibited positivity, patience, and a willingness to try something new with us.